AlttiRi/keep-lister/README.md

 Just paste them in the search field.

-Only for a browsing, but even this is useful since you can use the advansed search of this explorer (for example, to find the recently added files, find a file by its size).
+Only for a browsing, but even this is useful since you can use the advanced search of this explorer (for example, to find the recently added files, find a file by its size).

 ---

+## Search

 Some search examples: